Cook Group Discord Guide

 Cook group Discord vs random resale chats

-• Staff context helps members understand why a release matters.
+- Staff notes help members understand why a release matters.

 Where ACO belongs in Discord

-• ACO announcement channels should explain the release and eligibility.
+- ACO announcement channels should explain the release and profile requirements.

 Beginner-friendly Discord organization